-Those commercial flooring that has to be applied in high traffic areas such as hospitals, offices, shopping malls, bus terminals, railway stations, etc., may suffer from the wear and tear factor.
-Such high traffic areas are subject to constant foot traffic and therefore they become very dirty very quickly.
+Those commercial flooring that has to be applied in high-traffic areas such as hospitals, offices, shopping malls, bus terminals, railway stations, etc., may suffer from the wear and tear factor.
+Such high-traffic areas are subject to constant foot traffic and therefore they become very dirty very quickly.
 It would not be possible to maintain cleanliness at such places without some special treatment for the carpets.
 This is where the application of the carpet can provide some solution to the problem.

 Using vinyl tiles ensures that the flooring is able to bear the heavy foot traffic.
 The vinyl tiles are very easy to maintain and therefore do not require any special treatment for their application in high-traffic commercial areas.
 In fact, they can be kept clean for a longer period of time without any noticeable change in their appearance.
 Cleaning is easy and requires very little time in such cases.

 Vinyl tiles are also used on floors that experience a lot of foot traffic.
 This means that there will be a lot of foot movement on the flooring.
-Such floors should be protected by using high traffic commercial carpet tiles.
-The modular carpet tiles on the other hand offer a solution to such problems in the case of high traffic areas.
+Such floors should be protected by using high-traffic commercial carpet tiles.
+The modular carpet tiles on the other hand offer a solution to such problems in the case of high-traffic areas.
 These tiles provide a great look to such floorings and can make them look absolutely beautiful.

 Modular flooring offers a number of benefits.
 For instance, it is possible to install modular floor tiles in any area and still get a fresh appeal.
 This is because these tiles come with different patterns and designs that can easily blend in with the other features of the flooring.
-Since the modular carpet tiles are very colourful in nature, they provide an excellent bounce to the flooring and also make them look very vibrant.
+Since modular carpet tiles are very colorful in nature, they provide an excellent bounce to the flooring and also make them look very vibrant.

 Another great advantage offered by the vinyl tiles is their moisture-proof characteristic.
-They are waterproof and hence do not allow the growth of mould or mildew on them.
+They are waterproof and hence do not allow the growth of mold or mildew on them.
 However, while installing these floorings, you should make sure that you cover them with good quality waterproof matting.
-If you are unable to find such a matting, you should also not lay laying carpeting squares on the floor.
+If you are unable to find such a matting, you should also not lay carpeting squares on the floor.